inconsiderate/inconsiderate.github.io/_posts/2018-11-18-complete-media-solution-part-2.md

 ## Hardware

-Before we start building anything, we're going to need hardware.
+Before we start building anything, we're gonna need hardware.
 Specifically, we need a NAS to serve files, hard drives to put in the NAS, and a tv-attached playback device.
 For this project, our hardware priorities are:

 1. Expandable storage
 2. Easy to manage